-We will review the kernel-based representation of the first spatial derivative $\partial_x$ and second spatial derivative $\partial_{xx}$ in this section; see more details in \cite{christlieb2020, causley2014higher}.
-These representations are derived from the successive convolution of the underlying kernel functions and play a key role of the proposed scheme.
-We firstly introduce two function operators $\mathcal{L}_{L}$ and $\mathcal{L}_{R}$ to account for waves traveling in different directions, downwinding and upwinding, respectively:
+We first recall the kernel-based representation of the first spatial derivative $\partial_x$ and second spatial derivative $\partial_{xx}$, following \cite{christlieb2020, causley2014higher}.
+These representations are derived from the successive convolution of the underlying kernel functions and will play a key role in the proposed scheme.
+We introduce two function operators $\mathcal{L}_{L}$ and $\mathcal{L}_{R}$ to account for waves traveling in opposite directions, downwinding and upwinding, respectively:

 where $\mathcal{I}$ is an identity operator and $\alpha>0$ is a constant.
 Using an integrating factor, the inversion of these operators can be written by